 Review your selections and click Finish.

-Select the files and/or folders to restore.
+Select the files and folders to restore.

 Select the client and path to restore to.
 The path can be selected or browsed.

-In order to restore files to a VM, the following conditions must be met:
+To restore files to a VM, the following conditions must be met:

 The VM must be powered on and it must be running the latest version of VMware tools for the managing entity to which it belongs (vCenter, ESX/ESXi, etc.).